 Traditional top-loading washers have fewer washing cycles and shorter wash times than most high-efficiency models, but they also may not wash clothes as effectively.
 Front-loaders have shown better performance and are gentler on clothes because they have no agitators, but washing cycles are usually much longer.

 Regardless of the type of washer, look for water level options for small, medium, and large loads, and water temperature settings so you can wash/rinse with cold water if desired.
 A permanent-press or casual wear setting that has a low spin for reducing wrinkles is another great feature.
-A delicate or handwash cycle also is very handy.
+A delicate or a handwash cycle also is very handy.

 Other features include steam, delay wash, stainless steel non-rusting washer tub, extra rinse, presoak, dispensers for softener and bleach, and end-of-cycle signals.
 Some models also have automatic self-adjusting water temperature and level features.